-&lt;sup>300 Castleberry v.
+389 Castleberry v.
 Branscum, 721 S.W.2d 270, 272 (Tex.
 1986).

-fiction is used to circumvent a statute, and (5) where the corporate fiction is relied upon as a protection of crime or to justify wrong.
-TBCA article 2.21 was subsequently amended to overrule Castleberry and define the circumstances under which a court may pierce the corporate veil in contract cases.
+means of perpetrating fraud, (2) where a corporation is organized and operated as a mere tool or business conduit (the "alter ego") of another corporation (or person), (3) where the corporate fiction is resorted to as a means of evading an existing legal obligation, (4) where the corporate fiction is used to circumvent a statute, and (5) where the corporate fiction is relied upon as a protection of crime or to justify wrong.
+TBCA article 2.21 was subsequently amended to overrule Castleberry and define the circumstances under which a court may pierce the corporate veil in contract cases.390